-- 2. The following procedures shall be used to implement open enrollment in an equitable manner that complies with the Modified Consent Decree: - Students seeking to enroll in a school other than their attendance area school must submit an application for admission to the school they wish to attend by the deadline identified in the school opportunities publication issued annually by CPS for all schools; - b.
-Enrollment of students who are unable to meet the Open Enrollment application deadline due to extenuating circumstances including homelessness will be determined on a case-by-case basis by the Chief Education Officer, or designee. - Subject to the restrictions identified in section I.J.1 above, students who apply shall be admitted if there is space available.
-If a school receives more applications than it has space available, a computerized lettery will be conducted by the Office of Academic Enhancement; - d.
-Schools shall notify all applicants by mail as to whether or not their application for enrollment has been accepted; and - Schools shall be responsible for retaining all Open Enrollment applications for a period of three years.
-Options for Knowledge applications shall be maintained for the period of time specified in the Board's record retention schedule approved by the Local Records Commission. - 5.
+- 4. Options for Knowledge applications shall be maintained for the period of time specified in the Board's record retention schedule approved by the Local Records Commission. - 5.
 Residency.
 A student is not required to reside in the City of Chicago in order to apply to an Options for Knowledge school or program; however, the student must live within the City limits to enroll.
 In order to enroll or complete enrollment, the parent/guardian must prove Chicago residency by the July 1st prior to the start of the upcoming school year.
-Irrespective of a parent's/guardian's request to pay non-resident tuition, non-resident pupils are not eligible to enroll in an Options for Knowledge school or program, as set out in Board Rule 5-17, Non-Resident Pupils- Tuition.
+Irrespective of a parent's/guardian's request to pay non-resident tuition, non-resident pupils-are not eligible to enroll in an Options for Knewledge school or program, as set out in Board Rule 5-17, Non-Resident Pupils- Tuition.